Redocly/redocly-cli/docs/commands/join.md

 To easily distinguish the origin of OpenAPI objects and properties, you can optionally instruct the `join` command to append custom prefixes to them.

-The `join` command accepts both YAML and JSON files, which you can mix in the resulting `openapi.yaml` file.
-Setting a custom name for this file can be achieved by providing it through the `--output` argument.
+The `join` command accepts both YAML and JSON files, which you can mix in the resulting `openapi.yaml` or `openapi.json` file.
+Setting a custom name and extension for this file can be achieved by providing it through the `--output` argument.
 Any existing file is overwritten.
+If the `--output` option is not provided, the command uses the extension of the first entry point file.

-Apart from providing individual API description files as the input, you can also specify the path to a folder that contains multiple API description files and match them with a wildcard (for example, `myproject/openapi/*.yaml`).
+Apart from providing individual API description files as the input, you can also specify the path to a folder that contains multiple API description files and match them with a wildcard (for example, `myproject/openapi/*.(yaml/json)`).
 The `join` command collects all matching files and combines them into one file.

 ### Usage